AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithAttributes/README.md

 ObjectWithAttributes Class
 ==========================
-AutomationML 2.1 APIExtension methods for all objects with Attribute collections.
+Extension methods for all objects with Attribute collections.

 Inheritance Hierarchy